Abhishek-yadv/HackerRankSolution/README.md

 🌟 The best part is here you will get to know how one problem can be solved in many ways and the most efficient manner. 🧠✨

 📁 In this folder, you can see files with my solutions.
-The Python file has many problems I solved using the Python language. 🐍
+I solved many problems with the Python file using the Python language. 🐍

 🗄️ The SQL file has database questions I answered with SQL. 🗄️